MiThors/GA_Project/01_analyses/04_annotation/README.txt

-tmp file for temporary outputs while doing the analysis, anything that is important output is brought into this folder.
+A basic tmp file for anything additional, but each bin gets its own tmp$n folder for the output of each bin.